 When we built our new station last year, I decided to include antennas and equipment for 6m, 2m, and 70cm weak signal work.
-I have not had much of a chance to operate on these bands yet beyond some 2m EME work and a few contacts on 6m and 70cm.
+I have not had much chance to operate on these bands yet beyond some 2m EME work and a few contacts on 6m and 70cm.
 When the 2013 ARRL VHF Contest rolled around this past weekend, I was anxious to participate and get some experience with weak signal work on these bands.
 I spent some time on 6m the week before the contest to get a feel for this band and to check out my equipment.
-There was a good 6m opening to my east during this time and I was able to work CU1EZ on Azores; EA8DBM, EA8/G8BCG, and EA8CK on the Canary Islands; and J69MV in Saint Lucia.
+There was a good 6m opening to my east during this time, and I was able to work CU1EZ on the Azores; EA8DBM, EA8/G8BCG, and EA8CK on the Canary Islands; and J69MV in Saint Lucia.
 The longest of these contacts was over 3,100 mi.
-I’ve read a good bit about propagation on 6m – 70m including how short some of the openings can be.
-I certainly experienced this during the 6m DX opening before the contests – it did not last for more than about an hour.
+I’ve read a bit about propagation on 6m – 70m, including how short some openings can be.
+I certainly experienced this during the 6m DX opening before the contests – it did not last for more than an hour.

 – Fred (AB1OC)